valkyrveylatoja/ASSESSMENT-2---UTILITY-APP/README.md

+# ASSESSMENT-2---UTILITY-APP
+A repository containing the contents of a Python script and other elements for creative an app using Tkinter and API for showing data.
 ```
   _____   ____  _  ________ __  __  ____  _   _
  |  __ \ / __ \| |/ /  ____|  \/  |/ __ \| \ | |